 Read our latest news, 20 July 2020 on Anglican Missions contribution towards recovery in Vanuatu – please note that this appeal will finish at the end of July 2020.

 18 June – further updates on our appeals here

-Read here the recent update on the two apeals outlined below.
+Read here the update of 12 May on the two appeals outlined below.

 Vanuatu – Cyclone Harold Emergency Appeal:

 This Appeal has been launched to support response and recovery efforts following Tropical Cyclone Harold (Category 5) which devastated large areas of Vanuatu, Solomon Islands, Fiji and Tonga last week leading to loss of life and significant damage to houses, crops and infrastructure.